Guilherme Tâmega

 Guilherme Tâmega is a Brazilian bodyboarding champion.

 Born 3 September 1972, in Rio de Janeiro, Brazil, Tamega won the Shark Island Challenge bodyboarding event three times in a row.
 He competed in the international bodyboarding World Tour.

 Tâmega won six world titles, plus six runner-up places, and was twice crowned ISA World Bodyboarding Games champion.
+Today, Tamega works as a life guard on the North Shore of Oahu where he has made several rescues at Pipeline.